 This bestseller details the 2016 election from Hillary Rodham Clinton’s point of view.
 Clinton is a witty, insightful writer.
 There is such a morass of confusion over just what did and didn’t happen during that election, and Secretary Clinton’s insight is invaluable.

-In the of her book, which I just picked up, she adds an epilogue analyzing the first year of the Trump presidency.
+In the new paperback version of her book, which I just picked up, she adds an epilogue analyzing the first year of the Trump presidency.
 I’ll give you a hint—she’s not a big fan.
 I’ll give you another hint—Secretary Clinton’s analysis of the first year and a half of the Trump administration is a rightly stinging indictment.
-At $11.75, it is definitely worth a read. new paperback version
+At $11.75, it is definitely worth a read.

 8. "Feminist Icon Cross-stitch: 30 Daring Designs to Celebrate Strong Women"

 This interesting take on the cross-stitch has 30 designs based on strong women throughout the ages.
 It also includes teaching instructions for those who are new to cross-stitch.
 Some of the women featured in this book include Susan B. Anthony, Beyoncé, Virginia Woolf, and Hillary Rodham Clinton.

 Cross-stitch is not only an enjoyable activity and one which leads to art and gifts to others, but it is also a valuable way to add to your health.
 In 2017, the Charity Knit for Peace project analyzed a number of studies about knitters.
 Although these studies focused on knitters, the studies authors feel the results probably spread to other creative focused groups like cross-stitchers, cooks, artists, bakers, and the like.